PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 07:29:51
+Last updated: 2024-04-05 07:30:25
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes